Lü Xiaojun: Olympics

 He was again the heavy favorite to win gold at the 2016 Summer Olympics.
 He finished the snatch phase with a new world record of 177 kg, but did not win gold due to Nijat Rahimov's clean and jerk world record of 214 kg.
 Lü and Rahimov had the same total, but Rahimov won due to virtue of a lighter body weight.

-However, due to the doping offences of Rahimov, the gold medal was stripped and Rahimov was disqualified, Lü regained the gold medal in 2022.
+However, due to the doping offences of Rahimov, the gold medal was stripped and Rahimov was disqualified in March 2022.
+As of July 2024, the medals have not yet been re-allocated and will not be until final rulings by the IOC have been issued.

 At the 2020 Summer Olympics, Lü dominated the newly established men's 81 kg weightlifting competition by lifting 170 kg and 204 kg in the snatch and clean & jerk phases respectively for a total of 374 kg to win the gold medal.
 By winning this title, Lü became the oldest weightlifting champion in the history of modern Olympic Games at 37.

 World Championships

 In 2009 he won his first World Weightlifting Championships where he set new Snatch and Total world records.
 Looking to repeat in 2010 he ended up being the silver medalist, but returned in 2011 to win gold for the second time.

 Lü won 3 gold medals in the 77 kg class at the 2013 World Weightlifting Championships.
 He broke his own world record in the snatch with a lift of 176 kg.
 He also completed a 204 kg clean and jerk, setting a new world record total of 380 kg.

 At the 2015 World Weightlifting Championships he won the gold medal in the snatch, but was unable to complete a clean and jerk which eliminated him from winning a fourth world championship.

 In 2018 the International Weightlifting Federation updated the weight classes, and he competed in the newly created 81 kg division.
 The 81 kg division saw 5 world records set and 11 junior world records set.
 In the snatch portion, Lü initially set the snatch world record of 172 kg, then Mohamed Ihab in his next attempt lifted 173 kg setting a new world record.
 In the clean & jerk portion, Mohamed Ihab set 2 new world records in the total with his first two lifts, but he was unable to lift his final clean & jerk of 203 kg.
 This allowed Lu to win gold with his 202 kg clean & jerk, setting a new world record total of 374 kg, out lifting Mohamed Ihab by 1 kg.

-In the 2019 Championships held in Thailand, Lu again won gold in the 81 kg category, setting a new world record of 378kg total (171kg snatch and 207kg clean & jerk).
+In the 2019 Championships held in Thailand, Lu again won gold in the 81 kg category, setting a new world record of 378 kg total (171 kg snatch and 207 kg clean & jerk).

 Lu did not compete in the 2022 World Weightlifting Championships held in December 2022, which was won by his compatriot Li Dayin.